 Sometimes we want to save a few bucks, but it’s not a smart decision when it comes to glass cleaning.
 Very cheap products will often leave streaks, and there is zero chance to get the best clarity and shine.

-There are many high-quality car windows cleaners, but I like to use this Meguiar’s Perfect Clarity Glass Cleaner (check it now on Amazon).
+There are many high-quality car windows cleaners, but I like to use the GYEON Q2M Glass Cleaner that I mentioned above.

 You’re going to need a few microfiber cloths: